 IRS forms 990 filed by the School are subject to examination by the Internal Revenue Service up to three years from the extended due date of each return.
-All forms 990 filed by the School are subject to examination.
+Forms 990 filed by the School are no longer subject to examination for the fiscal years ended June 30, 2011 and prior.